ui5-next/img-compress-poc/README.md

           // assign file.name to blob
           newBlob.name = oBlob.name;

-          // sometimes, compressed image will be bigger than the original size if(newBlob.size > oBlob.size){
+          // Sometimes the compressed image will be larger than the original size if(newBlob.size > oBlob.size){
             return oBlob;
           } else {